 In 2002, the organization changed its name to the Metrowest Symphony Orchestra, to better reflect the population it serves.
 The orchestra’s musicians are residents of the Boston Metrowest community from all walks of life, from professional players to dedicated amateurs, who play for their love of music, and for the enjoyment of people of all ages in local towns.

 In 2018, the MSO began a relationship with Natick High School (NHS).
-The orchestra performs in the excellent Jeremiah Healy Auditorium.
-The orchestra is ready to provide many symphony performance opportunities for all capable Natick High School students and to provide special support for string students at NHS, as there is no formal string program offered by the school system.
-MSO is tremendously pleased to make Natick their home.
+The orchestra is ready to provide many symphony performance opportunities for all capable Metrowest region high school students and to provide special support for string students, including the summer non-perfomance string playing sessions begun in 2023.

 After the interruption of COVID-19, the MSO regrouped in 2021 under the leadership and direction of Max Hobart.